szetyng/HLP5/documentation.md

 _Table 3: Description of the different types of offsets_

 `OFFSET` can be stated as a positive literal (in decimal) or stored in a register.

+## Implementation
+### Parsing

+### Execution

+## Testing
+### Parsing
+### Execution

+## Differences from VisUAL
+In testing, can only test for 13 memory locations.
+Case-sensitive, only accepts assembler lines in all uppercase.
+Plan

+## Changes in top-level code / VisUAL test framework
+Executing from CommonTop
+Getting rid of flags

+## Usage
+How to call from CommonTop.
+Integration with the rest of the group.